UniMath/agda-unimath/README.md

 Names may also refer to types of the hypotheses used in the construction.
 Since the first objective of a name is to describe the type of the constructed term, the description of the hypotheses comes after the description of the conclusion in a name.
 For example, the term `is-equiv-is-contr-map` is a function of type `is-contr-map f → is-equiv f`, where `f` is a function already assumed.
 This convention has the advantage that if we have `H : is-contr-map f`, then the term `is-equiv-is-contr-map H` contains the description `is-contr-map` closest to the variable `H` of which it is a description.

 * We do not use name space overloading.
 Unique names should be given to each construction.
+* Names should describe in words the concept of its construction.
 * As a rule of thumb, names should be entirely lower case, with words separated by hyphens.
+* Names describe the object that is constructed first.
+For some theorems, the later part of a name contains descriptions of the hypotheses.
+* Names never refer to variables.
 * Important concepts can be capitalized.
 Usually, capitalized concepts form categories.
 Examples include `UU`, `Prop`, `Set`, `Semigroup`, `Monoid`, `Group`, `Preorder`, `Poset`, `Precat`, `Cat`, `Graph`, `Undirected-Graph`.
-* Names should describe in words the concept of its construction.
-* Names describe the object that is constructed first.
-For some theorems, the later part of a name contains descriptions of the hypotheses.
+* The capitalized part of a name only appears at the end of the name.
-* Names never refer to variables.
-* Symbols can only be used in accordance with established mathematical practice.
+* Unicode symbols are used sparingly, and only in accordance with established mathematical practice.
+* Abbreviations are used sparingly, as they also impare the readability of the code.
-* If a symbol is not available, the concept is described in words.
+* If a symbol is not available, the concept is described in words or abbreviated words.
 For example, the equality symbol = is not available to the user to assert an equality.
 Hence, we write Id x y to assert equality, referring to the identity type, and we do not use a new symbol.
 * Readability of the code has a high priority.
 Therefore we try to aviod subtly different variations of the same symbol.

 ### Indentation